neuecc/UniRx/README.md

 GameLoop(every Update, OnCollisionEnter, etc), Sensor(like Kinect, Leap Motion, etc) is all of event.
 Rx considere event as reactive sequence which is possible to compose and perform time-based operations easily by using many LINQ query operators.

 Unity is single thread but UniRx helps multithreading for join, cancel, access GameObject etc.

+UniRx helps UI programming for uGUI.
+All UI events(clicked, valuechanged, etc) can convert event streams by UniRx.

 The Introduction
 ---